The Air Patrol: Plot

-Special agent Captain Al Langdon (Al Wilson) of the Air Patrol forces "Flash" Kelly (Frank Tomick)", a suspected diamond smuggler, to land, but when he proves to be the wrong man, Langdon's suspicion is directed toward Michael Revere (Jack Mower) as the leader of the gang.
+Special agent Captain Al Langdon of the Air Patrol forces "Flash" Kelly, a suspected diamond smuggler, to land, but when he proves to be the wrong man, Langdon's suspicion is directed toward Michael Revere as the leader of the gang.

-During an outing with his neighbor Mary Lacy (Elsa Benham), Revere finds Langdon, in an apparently drunken state, parachuting from an aircraft.
+During an outing with his neighbor Mary Lacy, Revere finds Langdon, in an apparently drunken state, parachuting from an aircraft.
 In spite of Mary's intercession in his behalf, Langdon is dismissed and later offers his services to Revere as a ruse to aid in capturing the gang.

 Langdon is captured through Mary's innocent revelation of a secret message, but she discovers Revere's true nature.
 She also realizes Langdon's real purpose.
 Both are captured, with Langdon bound hand-and-foot and locked in a shack.
 When Revere forces Mary onto his aircraft, Langdon escapes in time to give chase to Revere and overpowers the smugglers.
 Langdon not only is restored to his position in the Air Patrol, he also wins the affection of the young woman.